crodrigoturner/blog/content/blog/2019-11-08-personal-reboot.md

 ---
-Title: Personal Reboot
+title: Personal Reboot
-Tags: notes
+tags: notes
 ---

 A person is very much like a computer, with a hardware (i.e: body) and a software (i.e: mind).